 Church Betlem (or The Church Of Bethlehem or Iglesia de Betlém) is located in the very heart of Barcelona.
 This is another catholic church located next to Las Ramblas.
 The frontage baroque started in 1681.
 The interior was unfortunately burned during the civil war of 1936.

 The Palace Virreina is a palace built between 1772 and 1775 and decorated with both Baroque and Rococo elements, which hosts major temporary exhibitions .

 It's now headquarters to the Town Hall's Cultural Department and its Centre de la Imatge (Image center).
 The exhibition centre shows works by some of Catalunya's most important contemporary artists, like Oriol Bohigas and Antoni Abad.

-Construction began March 19, 1840 under the direction of architect Mas Vilà.
-The market officially opened the same year, but the plans for the building were modified many times.
-The official inauguration of the structure was finally made in 1853.
-In 1911, the new fish market was opened and, in 1914, the metal roof that still exists today was constructed.
+Later, the authorities decided to build a separate market on the Rambla, housing mainly fishmongers and butchers.
+It was not until 1826 that the market was legally recognised and a convention held in 1835 decided to build an official square.
+Work began on 19 March 1840 under the direction of the architect Mas Vilà.
+The market was officially opened the same year, but the plans for the building were modified several times.
+The official inauguration of the structure finally took place in 1853.
+In 1911 the new fish market was opened and in 1914 the metal roof that still exists today was built.

 The famous Gran Teatre del Liceu was built in 1847.Considered by many to be one of the finest opera houses in Europe, it burnt to the ground tragically in 1994, the auditorium and stage were destroyed.
 The new Liceu was inaugurated in the year 2000, keeping the original facade and greatly expanding the facilities.
 Here, the finest operas of the international repertoire have been staged, and leading operatic stars have performed, among them several Catalans including Montserrat Caballé, Josep Carreras and Jaume Aragall.